ryanisaacg/quicksilver/README.md

 Run this with `cargo run` or, if you have the wasm32 toolchain installed, you can build for the web (instructions below).

-You should see a red square in the top-left, and a green circle with a blue rectangle inside it on the bottom-right.

 ## Deploying a Quicksilver application